 We know how important the location of your home is, so we maximize the space to emphasize the land you love or the view while working around sustainable living.
 It has to do with the orientation of the site, how you build into the site in relation to the sun and wind orientation, and building materials.

 When it comes to window placement, windows facing the east and west receive light and heat from the sun, but they’re hard to shade during the warmer months.
-In the summer, especially in Arizona, east windows welcome the morning sun without bringing in too much of the dreaded desert heat, while windows on the west side of the home are more a problem.
+In the summer, especially in Arizona, east windows welcome the morning sun without bringing in too much of the dreaded desert heat, while windows on the west side of the home are more of a problem.
 They overload the house with heat during the afternoon.

 We also look at insulation, smart thermostats, the latest technologies, material impacts, and construction transportation, along with incorporating high-quality craftsmanship details that are designed to last.